 Learning to listen will help you to diffuse potentially explosive situations.
 It enables people to express their frustration and then calm down and speak more reasonably.
 This doesn’t mean that you as a team leader have to agree with everything they say but it does mean that you make the effort to understand.

 This is one of the main qualities of a team leader that will make the team have more respect for you

 One sure way to demonstrate your commitment to the role is to show what you can do.
 This means being a good role model for your team in terms of what you expect yourself in terms of behaviour.

 Having being recognised as a strong team member it is worth remembering to show your skills to your colleagues without being arrogant.
 This will help to reinforce your authority as well as having the title.

 This quality of a team leader will help your team members see how they can emulate your example in everything they do

 One thing that unites us all as human beings is our capacity to make mistakes.
 Just because you are now the team leader it doesn’t mean this will stop.
 Of course, you will try harder not to make them, when it does happen be ready to admit them.
 This will enable your team to retain their own self-esteem when it happens to them knowing that it is okay to be open with these things.

 Playing the ‘blame game’ will only mean that any future mistakes are hidden away possibly leading to far greater problems in the future.

 Becoming a team leader can be quite daunting and it could turn you into a bossy annoying tyrant.
+The qualities of a team leader we have shared here will help you develop the necessary skills to get the best from yourself and others.
 Bear these qualities in mind and you will develop useful management competencies for your future career.